ParentVUE Redesign Case Study

 ParentVUE has a lot of information for parents.
 With all this information though, it can be very hard to find what a parent needs, so I opted to give the information much more room to breath.
 By giving each line ample room, it allows the user to digest the information much easier without being overwhelmed.

-In the end I took several liberties with ParenVUE's design and functionality.
+In the end, I took several liberties with the app's design and functionality.
 Replacing functions such as Logout in the top menu with Settings, pruning down the amount of information on each screen, and changing the UX of the Gradebook to a swipeable card motif were just some of the strategic descisions I made during this redesign.

 I had a blast working on this one.
-This was simply a labor of love done over the course of about a week because I don't get to work on apps and it's something I feel passionate about on a daily basis.
-I hope ParentVUE can overlook any criticism of their app and simply take this for what it is - just a fun project.
+This was simply a labor of love done over the course of about a week because it's something I feel passionate about on a daily basis and was done with no interaction with Edupoint.
+All concepts, ideas, and thoughts are my own.

 Thanks to Bruno and Gaby for letting me use their photos and information 🙂